Ananya-Joshi/AutoPrompt/README.md

 ![Results from Experiment 3](./assets/NLP6.png)

 There's definitely a lot of interesting directions going forward here, but these types of synthetic setups enable different types of experiementations than what was historically possible.

-Thank you to Michael Rudow for feedback on the types of prompts and experimental structure!